chrisjsewell/atomic-hpc/README.md

 This is file 1
 ```

-NB: all relative paths are resolved relative to the execution directory, unless set with `run_config -b base/path/`.
+Note1: all relative paths are resolved relative to the execution directory, unless set with `run_config -b base/path/`.

+Note2: For the above example, if a script or cmndline has `@v{file1}` in it (rather than `@f{file1}`),
+then this would be replaced with the file name (rather than its content), i.e. input.txt

 Outputs
 -------